jimsmart/schema/README.md

 - github.com/mattn/go-oci8 - Oracle
 - github.com/ziutek/mymysql - MySQL

-If you use schema with any of these drivers, please open an issue commenting whether it worked or not, to update this list.
+If you use the schema package with any of these drivers, please open an issue commenting whether it worked or not, to keep this list up-to-date.

 If your favourite driver is not featured in either of the above lists, open an issue detailing which driver you use.